mike-burns/fs.github.com/ci-semaphoreapp.md

 ## Campfire notifications

-You can setup Campfire notification for each build.
+You can setup Campfire notification for each build:
+* Project settings -> Nitifications -> Campfire
+* Setup subdomain: flatstack
+* Room: room name, not an id
-We use special Campfire user [CI Bot](https://flatstack.basecamphq.com/W5050260).
+* Token: we use special Campfire user [CI Bot](https://flatstack.basecamphq.com/W5050260).
+Insert token here.

 Make sure it have access to specified campfire Room.